What is Catnip?

 How Does the Catnip Plant Work?

 Catnip’s molecular makeup is the secret behind its psychoactive characteristics.
-The volatile oil, specifically nepetalactone which makes up to 70-99% of its essential oils, is fragrant and attracts cats from far away in its metabolic form, nepetalic acid.
-Fluffy can detect and respond to catnip molecules in the air, from as low as a concentration of 1:1011.
+The volatile oil, specifically nepetalactone which makes about 70-99% of its essential oils, is fragrant and attracts cats from far away in its metabolic form, nepetalic acid.
+Your cat can detect and respond to catnip molecules in the air, from as low as the concentration of 1:1011.

-Once nepetalic acid enters the nasal tissue of a cat, it attaches to protein receptors which stimulate the olfactory neurons.
+Once catnip Nepeta cataria is acid that enters the nasal tissue of a cat, it attaches to protein receptors which stimulate the olfactory neurons.
 In turn, several areas in the brain (including the amygdala and hypothalamus) will be led to react to the stimuli.
 These two sections in the brain control emotional and physical responses as they send out the molecular data to the regions that control behaviour.
-Neuroendocrine reactions, governed by the hypothalamus, can cause a response that resembles a queen in heat as an artificial pheromone triggers the behaviour.

 You can quickly grow catnip.
-The common herb makes a lovely addition to a garden.
-Its light green foliage resembles mint, but it is slightly softer in appearance, and in the flowering season it boasts sprigs of clustered delicate white flowers.
 Whether you plant catnip for its lovely fragrance, medicinal uses or natural feline entertainment, your garden will undoubtedly get a green boost with the addition.

 As the herb is a spirited grower, placing it in a pot with well-drained soil will help to keep it under control.
 Catnip needs regular watering and a sunny spot to thrive.
 After its first flowering, the catnip plant needs to be cut down to ensure healthy regrowth and flowering the following season.
 You can also shape plants to grow neater and denser by pinching their stems while they are still growing.

-Since felines who do react to catnip will paw the herb to extract more of its volatile oils, it’s best to keep it out of reach or behind an enclosure of sorts.
+It’s best to keep it out of reach or behind an enclosure of sorts.
 You can harvest catnip when it is in bloom.
 Cut off the entire plant, and hang it facing the floor in a dark, well-ventilated room.
 Once it’s dried, you can store the leaves, flowers and stems separately for different catnip uses.
-If you want to preserve its psychoactive properties, freeze the leaves to maintain the effectiveness of the oil.
+If you want to preserve its psychoactive properties, you need to freeze the leaves to maintain the effectiveness.